MatthewSchmelz/Webite-with-functioning-Arcade-and-Database-IT202/Project/Milestone2.md

 ### Make sure if the **screenshot** contains code that you have a relevant comment with your ucid, date, and explanation of what you're attempting, if not max grade for this item is 75%.
 #### Provide a Github URL to each **screenshot** you've uploaded with a caption
 > Screenshot:   ![scor](https://user-images.githubusercontent.com/113381682/207086102-4334a607-8762-4976-b953-6a329b6fb54f.PNG)
+The Scores Table with Primary ID, user ID/Null(if anonymous), their score, and the date created and modified.

 </ul>